bjrati/skill-printlabel.bjrati/README.md

 ## Description
 Prints labels on a Brother QL-800 printer.
-Utterance is parsed for 'Print' and 'label' or 'labels'.
+The Utterance is parsed for 'Print' and 'Label(s)'.
-A quantity of labels may be specified.
+A quantity of labels may be specified between 'Print' and 'Label(s)'.
-Optionally, the labels 'purpose' may be included after the word 'for'.
+Optionally, the label's **contents** may be specified after the word 'For'; see example below.

-Labels display the time and date at the top, and the optional purpose below.
+Each label displays the time and date at the top, and the optional **content text** below.

 ## Examples
 * "Print label"